zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 By performing either one of the following actions, you can lay down on the ground!
 This prevents enemies from seeing you, but it does not make your hitbox smaller.
 We can hope for [Dynamic Collision Adjustment](https://www.nexusmods.com/skyrimspecialedition/mods/76783) compatibility in the future!

-- Hold SHIFT while sneaking to slowly go prone.
+- Hold CTRL while sneaking to slowly go prone.
-- SHIFT + W while sneaking to jump into prone.
+- CTRL + W while sneaking to jump into prone.
-- Hold SHIFT while prone to get up again.
+- Hold CTRL while prone to get up again.
-- SHIFT + A/D to roll left or right respectively.
+- CTRL + A/D to roll left or right respectively.

 Keep in mind that you can only perform this action with your weapons **sheathed**.
 You cannot lie down with your weapons, fists, or magic out.